noi-techpark/opendatahub-databrowser-imagechecker/README.md

-This project uses Open Data Hub API, a well documented API that gives developers access to simple and high quality data:
+This project uses Open Data Hub Tourism API
 > The Open Data Hub project began in South Tyrol in 2010 with the aim of grouping data collected from a series of European projects in the field of mobility research and
 > development.
 This data comes from different sources, often with complex APIs.
-The Open Data Hub translates these APIs into well- documented Open Specification APIs, in
+The Open Data Hub translates these APIs into well-documented Open Specification APIs, in
 > order to simplify and improve the work of developers interested in creating apps, websites and other systems.
 > Learn more at: https://opendatahub.com/